juji-io/dtlvnative/README.md

 In addition to JavaCPP's JNI library, these native libraries are included:

-* `lmdb` LMDB key value library.
+* `lmdb` LMDB key value storage library.
-* `dtlv` wraps LMDB and implements Datalevin comparator, iterators, counters and samplers.
 * `usearch` Vector indexing and similartiy search library.
+* `dtlv` wraps LMDB and usearch.
+It implements Datalevin iterators, counters and samplers.
+It also handles integration of usearch with LMDB.

 The following platforms are currently supported:

 * macosx-arm64
-* macosx-x86_64
 * linux-arm64
 * linux-x86_64
 * windows-x86_64